la2050/archive/_projects/2015/richstone-healing-wellness-center.md

     When the project is successful and sustainable, we will explore the possibility of expanding services and/or replicating the project's programs at other venues in neighboring high need communities.
+  Where will you be working?:
+    - South Bay
+    - 'Hawthorne, Lawndale, Lennox and surrounding communities' How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Mobilize for systems change
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+    - Quality improvement research
+  How will your proposal improve the following “Live” metrics?:
+    - Number of households below the self-sufficiency index
+    - Obesity rates
+    - Rates of mental illness
+    - Prevalence of adverse childhood experiences (Dream Metric)
+    - Percentage of LA communities that are resilient (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?